 The Working Group of the Whole was established under the STSC by UNGA Resolution 41/64 in 1986.
 In distinction to other Working Groups, the Working Group of the Whole is not connected to one single issue or agenda item of the STSC or the Committee.
 Originally, it was established to broadly monitor the implementation of the recommendations made by the UNISPACE II conference in 1982, which at the time was an agenda item of the STSC and Committee as well.
-Beyond the life span of this agenda item, the Working Group now considers a broad range of the use of space applications for socio-economic development.
+Beyond the lifespan of this agenda item, the Working Group now considers a broad range of the use of space applications for socio-economic development.
 Many of the issues considered at one time or another by the Working Group have spawned new agenda items and sometimes new Working Groups focused on single issues.
 Examples are the "Space2030 Agenda" or the topic of "Space and Global Health."
-The Working Group set up an Expert Group on Space and Global Health.
-30
+The Working Group set up an Expert Group on Space and Global Health in 2015 to analyze the use of space technologies to promote global health.30